• General Information

 • Role of the institution regarding cross-border issues

-The research group aims to become an internationally recognised multidisciplinary regional centre of border studies.
-Its goal is to play a crucial role in gathering knowledge from all the different disciplines available in the Central European region and in applying this knowledge to the development of cross-border cooperation, development, governance and related policies, and vice versa.
-It uses the practical knowledge accumulated by law enforcement, border protection, local governments and civil society actors for scientific research purposes and it creates regular platforms for knowledge sharing activities through conferences and in publications.
+It uses the practical knowledge accumulated by law enforcement, border protection, local governments and civil society actors for scientific research purposes, and it creates regular platforms for knowledge sharing activities through conferences and in publications.
 In line with its multidisciplinary approach, the research group does not have a thematic focus, but it addresses all areas related to border studies, seeking to apply the results in practice, as well as exploiting the potential and synergies inherent in the different methodologies, approaches and contents of disciplines.

 • References regarding cross-border issues